hsztan/hsztan_palindrome/README.md

 # HsztanPalindrome

-Welcome to your new gem!
-In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
-Put your Ruby code in the file `lib/hsztan_palindrome`.
 To experiment with that code, run `bin/console` for an interactive prompt.

-This gem is a palindrome detector for strings.
+This gem is a palindrome detector for strings and integers.
 It can be used as a library or as a command line tool.

 ## Installation